 The Genetic Information Non-discrimination Act (GINA) makes it illegal for employers to use genetic information for making any employment-related decisions.
 It also mandates employers to keep the genetic information they obtain through certification requirements for the Family and Medical Leave Act confidential.

-If you have been unlawfully treated by your employer, the US constitution has identified remedies that are aimed at restoring your position and compensating for the damages you incur.
-Generally, remedies direct the employer to pay the victim the compensation for the damages that they incurred due to the discrimination.
+If your employer has unlawfully treated you, the US constitution has identified remedies aimed at restoring your position and compensating for the damages you incur.
+Generally, remedies direct the employer to pay the victim a compensation for the damages they incurred due to the discrimination.
 This happens only after an employer is proven guilty of discrimination in court or admits to it.
 The compensation that you may receive can be of two types:

-As the name suggests, compensatory damages are aimed to compensate you for the damages you incur due to the discriminatory behavior on the part of your employer.
-This includes the expenses you incurred for finding a new job, emotional harm, loss of enjoyment, and other mental and physical stress caused by the loss of a job, denial of benefits, or any other discriminatory behavior.
+As the name suggests, compensatory damages are aimed to compensate you for the damages you incur due to discriminatory behavior on the part of your employer.
+This includes the expenses you incurred for finding a new job, emotional harm, loss of enjoyment, and other mental and physical stress caused by losing a job, denial of benefits, or any other discriminatory behavior.